nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-faq.md

 ### Can Users Still Find Content in Cold Storage?

 Yes.
-When moving the file to Cold Storage, we keep the current Elasticsearch index, meaning that anyone can still find the document using a fulltext search for example.
+When moving the file to cold storage, we keep the current Elasticsearch index, meaning that anyone can still find the document using a fulltext search for example.

 Related question: <a href="#what-happens-if-i-reindex-content-under-cold-storage">What Happens if I Reindex Content Under Cold Storage?</a>